benlau/nactor/README.md

 Event Emission
 --------------

-Beside ask() and reply(), actor may send information to sender through event emission.
+Beside ask() and reply(), actor may send information to any observer through event emission.

 ```javascript